 A note on why some 'souls' evade discovery: Think about it; there's little entertainment for the majority.
-One game everyone really gets into is to hide while we seek.
-They hold real still, and they don't give each other up; hilarious watching us bumble about with growing frustration.
-Using nicknames instead of real ones, omitting dates, or the ultimate - not paying for their marker!
+One game everyone really gets into is to hide while we seek; hilarious watching us bumble about with growing frustration - using nicknames, omitting dates or the ultimate, not paying for their marker!

 In 1685 a Strode grandfather helped Monmouth's attempt to overthrow James II; and in 1745 another grandpa, this time a Grant, marched with Charles Stuart against George II - both causes failed utterly.
 Strode's son lost his purchase in England and fled eventually to Philadelphia (aboard a misnamed vessel in which he and his wife perished and his orphans prospered).

-I'm NOT related to Daniel Boone of pioneer fame - I'm related to two of his sisters (5th great-grandmothers - Mary's grandson, Luke, wed Elizabeth's granddaughter, Mary Sanders).
+I'm NOT directly related to Daniel Boone of pioneer fame - but to two of his sisters (5th great-grandmothers - Mary's grandson, Luke, wed Elizabeth's granddaughter, Mary Sanders).

 I'm NOT related to Gen. John J. Pershing - but his uncle, J.S.
 Pershing (by another wife of our common sire, J.M.
 Pershing) is my great-grandfather.